 Many patients ask about dental finance before they start their treatment.
-Here Andrena and Laura, two of the staff at our Glasgow practice explain how our dental payments work and answer common questions.
+Here Andrena and Laura, two of the staff at our Glasgow practice explain how our dental payments work and answer patients' most popular questions.

 With Pay as You Go the cost is spread out throughout your treatment.